bowen-upenn/GeoGrid_Bench/README.md

 > 💡Note that the ```image``` modality is only available for GPT-4o, GPT-4o-mini, o1, GPT-4.5-Preview, Claude-3.5-Haiku, Claude-3.7-Sonnet, Gemini-2.0-Flash, Gemini-1.5-Flash, Llama-4-Maverick, Llama-4-Scout, Llama-3.2-90B-Vision, and Llama-3.2-11B-Vision.

 - **[START_IDX]** and **[END_IDX]** define the range of question indices for inference.
 The script will run inference starting at [START_IDX] and ending just before [END_IDX] (non-inclusive).
 > 💡Note that whenever you set [END_IDX] to -1, the script will run inference from [START_IDX] until the end of the dataset.
+Meanwhile, if you set [START_IDX] to 0, the script will clean up the exsiting file and start clean.
+Otherwise, the script will append new evaluation results to the existing result file.

 - If you are using internal OpenAI models accessed by an URL, add `use_url` to the command line.
 For example:
 ```bash